-- xtfs lsvol Lists the volumes on an MRC. - xtfs_mkvol Creates a new volume on an MRC. - xtfs_mount The XtreemFS client which mounts an XtreemFS volume locally on a machine. - xtfs_mrcdbtool Dumps and restores an XML representation of the MRC database. - xtfs repl Controls file replication in XtreemFS. - xtfs_rmvol Deletes a volume. - xtfs_sp Displays and modifies default striping policies for directories and volumes. - xtfs_scrub Examines all files in a volume for wrong file sizes and checksums and corrects wrong file sizes in the MRC. - xtfs_stat Displays XtreemFS-specific file information, such as OSD lists and striping policies. - xtfs_test Automatically sets up an XtreemFS testing environment and runs the automatic XtreemFS test suite. - xtfs_umount Un-mounts a mounted XtreemFS volume.
+lsfs.xtreemfs (was xtfs_lsvol) Lists the volumes on an MRC.

+mkfs.xtreemfs (was xtfs mkvol) Creates a new volume on an MRC.

+mount.xtreemfs (was xtfs_mount) The XtreemFS client which mounts an XtreemFS volume locally on a machine.

+xtfs mrcdbtool Dumps and restores an XML representation of the MRC database.

+xtfs repl Controls file replication in XtreemFS.

+rmfs.xtreemfs (was xtfs_rmvol) Deletes a volume.

+xtfs_sp Displays and modifies default striping policies for directories and volumes.

+xtfs_scrub Examines all files in a volume for wrong file sizes and checksums and corrects wrong file sizes in the MRC.

+xtfs_stat Displays XtreemFS-specific file information, such as OSD lists and striping policies.

+xtfs_test Automatically sets up an XtreemFS testing environment and runs the automatic XtreemFS test suite.

+umount.xtreemfs (was xtfs umount) Un-mounts a mounted XtreemFS volume.

+xtfs vivaldi client service to calculate vivaldi coordinates.